mozilla/id-specs/browserid/index.md

 The User Agent MUST offer the following API call:

-<tt>navigator.id.request(object options);</tt>
+<tt>navigator.id.get(object callback, object options);</tt>

-The Relying Party MAY call the navigator.id.request method when it wishes to request that the User Agent generate an identity assertion as soon as it can.
+The Relying Party MAY call the <tt>navigator.id.get</tt> method when it wishes to request that the User Agent generate an identity assertion as soon as it can.
 When this happens, the User Agent SHOULD pursue the following actions:

 1. Establish the origin of the requesting site (including scheme and non-standard port).
 1. Check local BrowserID store for known identities that have been successfully used previously.
 1. Present the list of known identities.
 The User Agent MAY suggest a preferred identity out of that list based on heuristics or other internal state, e.g. the email last used on that site.
 1. When the user selects an Identity:
  - check that the associated certificate is still valid.
 If not, initiate a provisioning workflow for that Identity, then continue once it returns successfully.
  - generate an Identity Assertion using the requesting site's origin as audience and the current time.
-Bundle with the associated certificate to create a Backed Identity Assertion, and fire a <tt>login</tt> event on the <tt>navigator.id</tt> object with a serialization of the Backed Identity Assertion in the <tt>assertion</tt> field of the event, then terminate the login workflow.
+Bundle with the associated certificate to create a Backed Identity Assertion, and invoke the <tt>callback</tt> with, as first and only parameter, a serialization of the Backed Identity Assertion, then terminate the login workflow.
 1. If no Identities are known, or if the user wishes to use a new Identity, the User Agent should prompt the user for this new identity and use it to initiate a Provisioning workflow (see below).
 Once provisioning has completed, the User Agent SHOULD present the updated list of identities to the user.
-1. If, at any point, the user cancels the login process, fire a <tt>logincanceled</tt> event on the <tt>navigator.id</tt> object and terminate the login workflow.
+1. If, at any point, the user cancels the login process, the User Agent SHOULD invoke the <tt>callback</tt> with a single null argument and terminate the login workflow.

-By the end of the process, the User Agent MUST fire one of two events on the <tt>navigator.id</tt> object:
+By the end of the process, the User Agent MUST invoke the <tt>callback</tt> with either a Backed Identity Assertion or null as first parameter.

-* A <tt>loginCancelled</tt> event if the user chose not to log in.

-* A <tt>login</tt> event if the user chose to log in.
-This event MUST include the Backed Identity Assertion in the <tt>assertion</tt> property.

-XXX: should we provide error information if it's not just a user cancel?

 ### Provisioning ###